 Yet, finding the key differences between platinum wedding rings and palladium wedding rings from a source you can trust is not easy.
 We've been jewelers for 25 years.
 Check out our google reviews.

 Let me cut to the chase:

-Because of changes over the last few years, one choice is clearly better.
+Because of changes over the last few years, particularly in context to how metal prices, one choice is clearly better.
 You’ll learn why in this article, which provides 9 key points allowing you to compare the benefits and drawbacks between these two naturally white metals.

 Let’s start with a bit of history to provide some context to later points about the physical properties of platinum and palladium wedding rings.

 1. History of Platinum and Palladium In Jewelry Production